Sumatra Coffee: What’s the Coffee Chronicler’s Verdict?

 Where is Sumatra coffee from?

-Sumatra is an island belonging to Indonesia.
+Sumatra is a part of Indonesia.
 It’s the 6th largest island in the world and home to more than 50 million people.
-Along with Borneo and Java, it is one the three main islands comprising Indonesia.
+Along with Borneo and Java, it is one of the three main islands comprising the country.

 What is Sumatra Coffee?
 A bit of History

 As you might know, Indonesia and coffee have a long history.
 Initially, coffee grew wild in Ethiopia, but via Yemen, the Dutch colonialists brought the plant to Indonesia in 1699.

 Here it thrived, and Indonesia quickly became the largest coffee producing nation in the world.
 The coffee was exported from Jakarta on the island of Java, and that’s how Java became almost synonymous with coffee everywhere in the world.

 This isn’t that strange since the bags the coffee was packed and exported in all said ‘Java.’
 A bit like how tissue is often called a Kleenex, even though it’s a brand name.

 There are many myths surrounding coffee; especially, from the traditional regions.
 For that reason, much Sumatran coffee has been sold under the name ‘Mandheling‘ (or ‘Mandailing’).

 But in fact, the name refers to a tribe living in Sumatra, and not a special kind of coffee.
 Today the term is pure marketing BS .
 Like Kenyan AA or Kona coffee it’s just a name with no real meaning.